act-rules/act-rules.github.io/_drafts/SC1-3-1-p-as-heading.md

 - It does not contain a text paragraph (see definition)
 - It does not have a role attribute

+For each selected item, go through the following steps:

 ### Step 1: Differing style

 Test mode: [automatic][]